Tijuana Flats: Remodeling

-In 2021 the company began remodeling its locations to match the new "High-Tech Prototype" store design.
+In 2021, the company began remodeling its locations to match the new "High-Tech Prototype" store design.
 The first location to be remodeled was Tijuana Flats #4, located on Aloma Ave in Winter Park, Florida.
 The location previously featured the legacy look and later the "mature" store design.
 The remodel included a new mural, featuring lizards playing in a park.
 The mural sparked outcry by Tijuana Flats fans on Facebook, as it looked too tame and childish.
 The company modified the mural to better fit the Tijuana Flats theme.
-This marked the first location to feature 3 different murals over the years.
-In 2022 Tijuana Flats #2 in Hunt Club, Florida, was remodeled.
+This marked the first location to feature three different murals over the years.
+In 2022, Tijuana Flats #2 in Hunt Club, Florida, was remodeled.
 The remodel involved removing the 2nd ever Tijuana Flats wall mural, which was painted by artist Christopher Galipeau in the mid 90's.
 The mural was not only the second painting created for the company, but it was also the first full-wall mural.

 Menu

-Tijuana Flats’ entrées include burritos, burrito bowls, chimichangas, dos tacos, flautas, fresh salads, nachos, quesadillas, and wings.
-Guests have their choice of tortilla with flour and wheat as well as hard corn with tacos.
+Tijuana Flats’ entrées include burritos, burrito bowls, chimichangas, dos tacos, flautas, fresh salads, nachos, quesadillas,Guests have their choice of tortilla with flour as well as hard corn with tacos.
 All items except for the flat outrageous items come with their choice of toppings of lettuce, tomatoes, onions, sour cream, and jalapeños as well as fillings including classic shredded and blackened chicken, beef, steak, shrimp, refried and black beans.
-There are also the options to make the entrées Powerlite with low-fat cheese and sour cream; smothered with queso or chipotle sauce; megajuana with double meat and cheese; and a meal with rice, beans, and drink.
+There are also the options to make the entrées wet with queso, megajuana with double meat and a meal with queso, salsa, guac and a drink.